farmanahmed2007/uik-framework/README.md

 ```render
 npm init
 ```
-type this in ypur project assets folder, it will crete a package.json file
+type this in your project assets folder, it will crete a package.json file

 ```render
 "dependencies": {